Ozark Greenways

 • Adjacent Landowners' Open House: August 15th, 2023, for adjacent landowners between Kissick Avenue and Sunshine Street.
 A letter was mailed to approximately 150 adjacent landowners.

-• Community-at-Large Open House: February 20th, 2024, at the Missouri Jobs Center from 4:30-6:30 pm.
+• Community-at-Large Open House: February 20th, 2024, at the Missouri Jobs Center in Springfield, MO, from 4:30-6:30 pm.

 Trail Segment Status Updates from North to South